Wind farm Stop Woodlane

 See the Danish Government web site with details of the scheme

-Lake District - Seller sued for damages because he did not disclose that an industrial wind power station was planned nearby
+Lake District - Seller sued for damages because he did not disclose wind farm plans - Giant blades slicing prices

 France - Vendor prosecuted for not telling buyer about wind farm plan